Self Assessment - What is Self Assessment?

 - PAYE records (if you employ other people).

-You may need to submit additional information, depending on which accounting method you use.
+You may also need to submit additional information, depending on which accounting method you use.

 Most small businesses with an income of under £150,000 can use cash accounting.
 If you use this method, you do not need to pay Income Tax on any money that hasn’t been received within the accounting period.